 This is a two-day foundation course in aging for health and human services professionals from diverse settings.
 It is designed to provide basic information and skills needed to work effectively with older adults and their families.
 The training is divided into four modules: Aging Processes, Group and Individual Differences, Changes and Losses, and Practice Challenges.
-Training methods include lecturettes, large and small group discussions, skills practice, work with case studies, and opportunities for discussion among participants about topics such as practice challenges, ethics and values, and end-of-life issues.
+Training methods include lecturettes, skills practice, videos, work with case studies, and opportunities for discussion among participants about topics such as practice challenges, ethics and values, and end-of-life issues.